-Not everyone who has contact with children needs a Working with Children (WWC) Check.
+Not everyone who has contact with children needs a Working with Children Check (Check).

-Under the Working with Children Act 2005 (the Act), only people who are doing child-related work and who are not exempt need a WWC Check.
+Under the Working with Children Act 2005 ('the Act'), only people who are doing child-related work and who are not exempt need a Check.
 This applies to both paid and volunteer workers.

 Ministers of religion must be aware of your special obligations under the Act.
 Please do not click either of the buttons below but read the details under the heading Ministers of religion and child-related work.

-To determine if a worker in a position in your organisation needs a WWC Check, click the button ‘Do my workers need a Check? and answer the questions.
+To determine if a worker in your organisation needs a Check, click the button ‘Do my workers need a Check? and answer the questions.

 Religious organisations must be aware of the special obligations under the Act for ministers of religion.
 Please do not click on either of the buttons below but read the details under the heading Ministers of religion and child-related work.